cwm4030/Variable_Security_Language-VSL/README.md

 ## To Do List
-1. Add the 'break;' statement so that while loops are logically complete.
-2. Implement the 'read();' function to get input from user.
-3. Finish string operations.
-4. Implement arrays for the int, float, and string data types.
+1. Implement arrays (or vectors) for the int, float, and string data types.
 (And char indexing for string type)
-5. Implement garbage collection in the VM.
+2. Implement garbage collection in the VM.
-6. Add documentation and clean up code.
+3. Add documentation and clean up code.